 c.
 Do not require or change a case-by-case determination of an emission limitation or other standard, or an increment analysis;

 d.
-Do not seek to establish or change a permit term or condition for which there is no corresponding underlying applicable requirement and that the source has assumed in order to avoid an applicable requirement to which the source would otherwise be subject.
+Do not seek to establish or change a permit term or condition for which there is no corresponding underlying applicable requirement, and that the source has assumed in order to avoid an applicable requirement to which the source would otherwise be subject.
 Such terms and conditions include any federally enforceable emissions caps which the source would assume to avoid classification as a modification under any provision of Title I of the Act; and an alternative emissions limit approved pursuant to regulations promulgated under Section 112(i)(5) of the Act;

 e.
 Are not modifications under any provision of Title I of the Act; and